Benthonella tenella

-Benthonella tenella is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.
+Benthonella tenella is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Distribution

 This species occurs in the Atlantic Ocean off Southeast Brazil.

 Description

 The maximum recorded shell length is 9 mm.

+(Described as Benthonella gaza) The shell is elongated, glistening opaque white, and extremely thin, featuring two and a half larval whorls and five later whorls.
+The protoconch is trochiform, brown, and polished, with a single carina above the periphery.
+The other whorls are full and rounded, with the earlier ones marked with a few faint flexuous transverse waves, and the rest displaying only lines of growth.
+The whorls are full and rounded, and the suture is distinct.
+The base is full and rounded, with a small umbilicus, in front of which the thin inner lip is reflected.
+The aperture is rounded, and the lip is slightly reflected but not thickened.

 Habitat

 Minimum recorded depth is 10 m.
 Maximum recorded depth is 5500 m.